Migrate Postgresql Database Without Downtime

 Situation

-Sometimes, it’s acceptable to shutdown sites or apps for a short time to do some maintain, but what if the data grows and the migration may takes days or weeks?
+Sometimes, it’s acceptable to shut down sites or apps for a short time to do some maintenance, but what if the data grows and the migration may take days or weeks?

-For services in-production, you would expect it always online.
+For services in production, you would expect it always be online.

 Yes, we hope we can keep the service online while transferring data and switch it in minutes.